damachad/42_cub3d/README.md

 ## To Solve:
 - If there is only one color value, program does not return error ("F 123");
+- Repeated color input does not cause error (last one overwrites previous) if between F and C color input lines;
+- Missing information on map does not trigger the right error message;
 - If there is a space after the color value and before the ',' the program gives an error ("F 101  ,183,65");
+- Extra ',' after color values does not cause an error;
 - **Leaks** (still reachables) when:
     - invalid texture;
     - invalid character in map, or extra player;